 If the baby is fed formula, hypoallergenic formula on the market, which are hydrolysed proteins and are easily digestible.

 - Coconut milk

 Some children and adults can be allergic to soy products and / or goat.
 Be aware of your reaction to your child.
 You need to read the ingredients of the various products you buy.
 Cow milk is an excellent source of calcium.
 In addition, green vegetables (broccoli, spinach, green peppers …) and salmon are great substitutes.

-infant milk protein allergy symptoms
+- infant milk protein allergy formula

 - infant milk protein allergy breastfed

-- infant milk allergy breastfeeding
+- infant milk protein allergy breastfeeding